|région: Provence-Alpes-Côte d'Azur|

 Over the course of the 18th century, the port's defenses were improved and Marseille became more important as France's leading military port in the Mediterranean.
 The local population enthusiastically embraced the French Revolution and sent 500 volunteers to Paris in 1792 to defend the revolutionary government; their rallying call to revolution, sung on their march from Marseille to Paris, became known as La Marseillaise, now the national anthem of France.
 During the nineteenth century the city was the site of industrial innovations and a growth in manufacturing.
 The rise of the French Empire and the conquests of France from 1830 onward (notably Algeria) stimulated the maritime trade and raised the prosperity of the city.
 Maritime opportunities also increased with the opening of the Suez Canal in 1869.
 During the first half of the twentieth century, Marseille celebrated its trading status and 'port of the empire' status through the colonial exhibitions of 1906 and 1922.
 In 1934 Alexander I of Yugoslavia arrived at the port to meet with the French foreign minister Louis Barthou.
 He was assassinated there by the Bulgarian revolutionary Vlado Černozemski.
 He was also thought to have shot and killed Barthou until 1974, when it was revealed that the bullet actually came from a French policeman reacting to the shooting of King Alexander.
 During World War II, Marseille was bombed by the German and the Italian forces in 1940.
 The city was occupied by Germans and over one-third of the city's old quarter was destroyed in a massive clearance project, aimed to reduce opportunities for resistance members to hide and operate in the densely populated old buildings.
 After the war much of the city was rebuilt during the 1950s.
 The governments of East Germany, West Germany, and Italy paid massive reparations, plus compound interest, to compensate civilians killed, injured, or left homeless or destitute as a result of the war.
 From the 1950s onward, the city served as an entrance port for over a million immigrants to France, many of whom came in 1962 from Algeria.
 Together with Košice (Slovakia), Marseilles was selected to be European Capital of Culture for 2013.

-The Palais Longchamp [near left] is one of Marseille's most prominent landmarks, situated in the quartier Cinq Avenues.
+The Palais Longchamp [left, no. 2914; right, no. 2373] is one of Marseille's most prominent landmarks, situated in the quartier Cinq Avenues.
 It was built in 1862 by Henri-Jacques Espérandieu in order to celebrate the opeing of the Canal de Marseille that brought water from the Durance river into the city.
 Today, the Palais Longchamp is home to two museums: The Musée des Beaux-Arts in the left aisle and the Muséum d'Histoire Naturelle in the right aisle.
 Until 1987 the park around the palais housed the Marseille zoological garden.